 Diamond Foods' biggest shareholder, Oaktree Capital, has agreed to vote in favor of the acquisition.

-The deal is also expected to help Snyder's-Lance overseas.
+The deal is anticipated to also help Snyder's-Lance overseas.

 "We will have an opportunity to grow internationally with Diamond's existing European platform, bringing unique products to consumers in that market," Snyder's-Lance President and CEO Carl E. Lee Jr. said in a written statement.

 Snyder's-Lance Inc., based in Charlotte, North Carolina, estimates the deal will lead to $75 million in annual cost savings.
 It expects the transaction to immediately add to its 2016 annualized earnings.

 Both companies' boards have approved the deal, which is expected to close early next year.
 It still needs approval from shareholders of both companies.

 Once the transaction is complete, Diamond Foods President and CEO Brian Driscoll will join the Snyder's-Lance board.